rafaqz/FieldMetadata.jl/README.md

 the field type.

-You can also update or add fields on a type that is already declared using the same syntax, but you don't need to include all fields or even their types.
+You can also update or add fields on a type that is already declared using the same syntax, but you don't need to include all fields, or even their types.